-When it opens in the second quarter of 2023, the new Bird Paradise in Mandai will immerse visitors into a naturalistic and colourful world, home to 3,500 birds from over 400 species.
+A date has been announced for the soft opening of the new Bird Paradise in Mandai, where visitors will be immersed into a naturalistic and colourful world, home to 3,500 birds from over 400 species.

 What to Expect at Bird Paradise in Mandai

 Bird Paradise celebrates birds and their stories.
 It is home to some of the world’s most endangered avian species including the Philippine Eagle, Negros Bleed-heart Doves and Blue-throated Macaws.

 Here’s a look at what to expect at Bird Paradise in Mandai.

 En route to Bird Paradise, visitors will be greeted by the Forest Gateway, an 85-metre-long entry archway on Mandai Lake Road that leads into the precinct.